 The Corduff Sports Centre includes the following facilities with disability access:

-- A Sports Hall – which includes an Olympic handball court, full size basketball court and Futsal Soccer markings.
-Four badminton courts, four volleyball courts.
+- A Sports Hall – which includes an Olympic Handball court, full size basketball court and Futsal Soccer markings.
+Four badminton courts and four volleyball courts.

 - A friendly and open reception Area.

 - A base office for the Corduff Community Youth Project with a refreshment youth Café area.

 - Outdoor synthetic artificial surface which can be divided into three smaller 7 a side pitches.

 - Total area for synthetic surface 82m x 55m